-If you’re looking for a big instant tent with rooms to give everyone some privacy on your trip, the Ozark Trail model certainly offers that.
+If you’re looking for a big instant tent with rooms to give everyone some privacy on your trip, the Ozark Trail tent certainly offers that.

 No one wants to spend their time at a festival pitching a tent.
-So the fact that this Coleman model can pop-up in seconds is a great feature.
+So the fact that this Coleman tent can pop-up in seconds is a great feature.

 This tent is a cheaper option than the Quechua and that is reflected in the quality.
 There are reported issues with the zipper commonly getting stuck and poor ventilation so the tent can get quite warm at night.
 The rainfly also doesn’t provide total coverage.